sdancyger/oracle-db-training/wk 1/readme.md

     Exercise 1: Identify the Unique Identifier and corresponding Primary keys

-In this practice you identify the unique identifiers and the corresponding primary keys from the given scenarios.
+*In this practice you identify the unique identifiers and the corresponding primary keys from the given scenarios.*

     1. How do you find a particular song in the whole collection?
 What would be a unique identifier for SONG?
+        - In order to find a particular song in the whole collection, "song_ID" as the unique identifier would have to be used.

     2. Think about all the students in the classroom.
 Each student is described by several traits or attributes.
 Which attribute or attributes allow you to pick a single student from the rest of the class?
+        - Attributes that would allow me to pick a single student from the rest of the class would include:
+            - student_ID
+            - student_name
+            - semester
+            - class_section

     3. For each entity, select the attribute that could be the unique identifier of each entity.

         - Entity: STUDENT
-        - Attributes: student ID, first name, last name, address
+        - Attributes: student ID, first name, last name, address --> student_ID

         - Entity: MOVIE
         - Attributes: title, date released, producer, director